arengu/arengu.github.io/docs/product/index.md

 ### What we do

-Arengu provides you a set of tools to build your user onboarding process without development overhead, security risks nor maintenace.
+Arengu provides you a set of tools to build your user onboarding process without development overhead, security risks nor maintenance.
 You can focus on lead conversion while we do the hard work.

 ### How we do